 The Richard H. Driehaus Museum explores the art, architecture, and design of the late 19th and early 20th centuries with a focus on the Gilded Age.

-Mr. Driehaus has supported a broad range of initiatives, including:
+Mr. Driehaus supported a broad range of initiatives, including:

-Mr. Driehaus’ interests extend beyond bricks and mortar projects.
-He has funded several landscape design and beautification efforts, including a design competition for the garden at Chicago’s Millennium Park, restoration of the Alfred Caldwell Lily Pool in Chicago’s Lincoln Park, restoration and programs of the Garfield Park Conservatory, as well as support of the Adopt-A-River program, the Michigan Avenue Bridgehouse and Chicago River Museum.
+Mr. Driehaus’ interest extended beyond bricks and mortar projects.
+He funded several landscape design and beautification efforts, including a design competition for the garden at Chicago’s Millennium Park, restoration of the Alfred Caldwell Lily Pool in Chicago’s Lincoln Park, restoration and programs of the Garfield Park Conservatory, as well as support of the Adopt-A-River program, the Michigan Avenue Bridgehouse and Chicago River Museum.

-Mr. Driehaus enthusiastically supports programs preserving history, cultural heritage and historic structures as well as economic and educational initiatives.
-He is involved in a plan for economic revitalization of Charlotte Amalie, the historic downtown and waterfront of St. Thomas.
+Mr. Driehaus enthusiastically supported programs preserving history, cultural heritage and historic structures as well as economic and educational initiatives.
+He was involved in a plan for economic revitalization of Charlotte Amalie, the historic downtown and waterfront of St. Thomas.